Ackee-Blockchain/school-of-solana/1.lesson/Docker.md

 >
 > When you want to continue work inside the Docker Image, use
 > ```bash
-> docker start TODO
+> docker start school-of-solana
 > ```
 > and again visit the URL.
 > To stop the Image, use
 > ```bash
-> docker stop TODO
+> docker stop school-of-solana
 > ```
 > It is also possible to start/stop the Imagre from the Docker Desktop GUI.